Get News & Updates Directly To Your Inbox

 Forgiveness transforms anger.
 It's liberating.
-It frees you from the trap of revenge and allows you to find joy.
-Forgiveness is a gift you give to yourself because it lets you move forward.
+It frees you from revenge traps and allows you to find joy.
+Forgiveness is a gift you give yourself because it lets you move forward.
 It doesn't always dissolve anger, but it helps you know you are so much more than anger.

-Writing a forgiveness letter helps you heal from emotional pain.
-It helps you connect with your feelings and offers an outlet for expressing those feelings.
+Writing a forgiveness letter can help you heal from emotional pain.
+It encourages you to connect with your feelings, and offers a way to express those feelings.
 You can write the letter on your own or with the help of a counselor or trusted friend.

-Remember, the letter may be addressed to someone else, but it’s really for you.
-Write it so it expresses your feelings.
-Just remember to include these elements in your letter.
+Remember, the letter can be addressed to someone else, but it’s really for you.
+Use it to express your feelings.
+In your letter, remember to:

-Here are some tips to help you get started.Think about:
+Here are some tips to help you begin.Think about: